Ohio Probate Lawyers

 Power of Attorney Abuse and Financial Exploitation

 A power of attorney can be a useful planning tool, but it can also be abused.
-When an agent uses a power of attorney for personal gain, transfers assets improperly, exerts pressure on a vulnerable individual, or engages in suspicious financial activity, families may need to take legal action quickly to prevent further harm and recover misused property.
+When an agent uses a power of attorney for personal gain, improperly transfers assets, pressures a vulnerable person, changes account ownership, or engages in suspicious financial activity, families may need to take legal action quickly to prevent further harm and recover misused property.

 We represent clients in cases involving power of attorney abuse and related financial exploitation issues in Ohio.